The Fund shall be called the 'North Yorkshire Police Welfare Fund'.

 - to be elected by the superintending ranks of the Force

-3. The Chairman, Secretary and Deputy Secretary of the Joint Branch Board and one Police Federation member per separate rank board,
+3. The Chairman, Secretary and Deputy Secretary of the Joint Branch Board and one Police Federation member per separate rank,

-- to be elected by the appropriate Branch Boards of the Police Federation
+- to be nominated by the Branch Board.

 4. A representative of the North Yorkshire branches of the National Association of Retired Police Officers